vJourneyman/lakgraph/content/Three Takeaways from the LA Kings 6-1 loss to the Penguins.md

 ---
-title: "Three Takeaways from the LA Kings 6-1 loss to the Penguins"
+title: Three Takeaways from the LA Kings 6-1 loss to the Penguins
 date-created: 2022-10-23
 day-of-week-created: Sun
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # Three Takeaways from the LA Kings 6-1 loss to the Penguins